cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 - [ ] SP upgrade process has been validated for existing users
 - [ ] Dap-Wiki has been updated with info on the new flows (initial community release)
 - [ ] Any custom upgrade instructions are documented
-- [ ] There is a quick start environment for running SP in “file” mode locally
+- [ ] There is a quick start environment for running SP in "file" mode locally
 - [ ] The UX of the feature has been reviewed
-- [ ] SP has been released with the new “file” functionality, including manual security scans
+- [ ] SP has been released with the new "file" functionality, including manual security scans

 ### Definition of Done: Minimally-Featured GA Release